raduflp/ChromeAppFrames/README.md

 ChromeAppFrames
 ===============

 An application to be used as a starting point for Frameless Chrome Packaged Apps.
-It provides a more native-looking title bar and window controls (Windows, Mac, Ubuntu).
+It provides a more native-looking title bar and window controls for  Windows, Mac OS and Ubuntu.
+At start-up the correct Frame style is set depending on the OS in which it is opened.

 Screenshots
 ===============